Maxim766/tf2c_attributes/README.md

 TF2C Attributes x64 SourceMod plugin

 TF2 attributes plugin port for TF2 Classified.
 Changes:
-1. actualized version of gamedata for TF2C
+1. Actualized version of gamedata for TF2C
-2. introduced small changes to the `tf2attributes.sp` and verified functionality via `tf2attributes_test.smx` plugin
+2. Introduced small changes to the `tf2attributes.sp` and verified functionality via `tf2attributes_test.smx` plugin

 Based on this fork (for TF2x64): https://github.com/Malifox/tf2attributes AlliedModders link for additional info: https://forums.alliedmods.net/showthread.php?t=210221

 NOTE: Because Sourcemod is not fully compatible with x64 source games (in particular sdktools and dhooks are still in hard development) this plugin uses virtual address method.
-In the future this method may become irrelevant.
+If you have some problems with this plugin - please, open issue.

 ## Now featuring the following functionality from [nosoop/tf2attributes](https://github.com/nosoop/tf2attributes)